openframeworks/ofSite/_documentation/graphics/ofTrueTypeFont.markdown

 myfont.drawString("a test of multiline text", 300,300);
 ~~~~

-you can also using dynamically generated strings.
+you can also using dynamically gengerated strings.
 For example, to print the frame rate:
 ~~~~{.cpp}

 char fpsStr[255]; // an array of chars